syncfusion-content/javascript-docs/js/Diagram/Commands.md

 Sizing commands enable to equally size the selected nodes with respect to the first selected object.

-The following code snippet illustrates how to execute the size commands.
+The following code example illustrates how to execute the size commands.

 {% highlight js %}